linkerd/linkerd/linkerd/docs/failure_accrual.md

 --- | ------------- | -----------
 successRate | _required_ | Target success rate.
 window | _required_ | Number of seconds over which success rate is computed.

+## Null

+kind: `io.l5d.null`

+Disables failure accrual altogether.
+This policy does not accept any additional parameters.